freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/content/IMemoryDbArticle.md

 ## Introduction

+During the development of Videomatic, we realized that we would need several types of data stores:

+1. 1.
+A primary datastore
+    1. RDBMS or DocumentDb
+1. Elasticsearch
+    1. Analytics, search, realtime, etc

+vector database (Qdrant), and a search engine (Elasticsearch).)

+needed to be able to store data in a vector database, but we also needed to be able to store data in Elasticsearch.

 - Explain the need:
     - We want to be able to use the RAG features of Kernel Memory, but we want to store data in Elastticsearch
     - This allows us to use the same analytic platform as a vector database, thus reducing the learning curve, and giving us access to a whole set of features that are inherent in Elasticseearch

 In order to do this, we need to implement an IMemoryDb connector.
 This is a simple interface that allows us to connect to a vector database, and perform a handful of operations on it.